US Fulbright Logo

 In-Country Orientation

-The Fulbright Commission hosts a mandatory in-country orientation at the end of August/beginning of September.
+The Fulbright Commission hosts an in-country orientation at the end of August/beginning of September.
+The in-country orientation is also mandatory.

 Candidate Profile

 This cost-shared grant is for a student who has completed a Bachelor’s degree in the U.S. and is interested in studying modern Icelandic as a second language at the University of Iceland.
-The scholarship is intended for students of modern Icelandic.
 Students must have prior knowledge of Icelandic (see further info on the university website listed below).
 The grant is available only to those commencing studies.
 Those who have already started the program are not eligible.

 Students committed to completing the degree program in Icelandic will be given priority.
 Preference will be given to a candidate under 35 years of age.
 For additional information see About the Scholarship on Árnastofnun's website.

-Students who wish to continue the program after their first year of studies can apply directly with Árnastofnun.
+Students who wish to continue the program after their first year of studies can apply directly to Árnastofnun for a grant.
 However, all Fulbright benefits cease at the end of the Fulbright grant period.

 Eligibility